Ford Focus ST Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for a Ford Focus ST are $1,174 a year including full coverage.
-Comprehensive insurance costs around $206 a year, collision costs $350, and liability is $460.
-A policy with just liability insurance costs around $510 a year, with coverage for high-risk drivers costing $2,540 or more.
-16-year-old drivers pay the highest rates at $4,598 a year or more.
+Average insurance rates for a Ford Focus ST are $1,174 a year for full coverage insurance.
+Comprehensive costs on average $206, collision insurance costs $350, and liability costs $460.
+Liability-only coverage costs as little as $510 a year, and high-risk coverage costs around $2,540.
+16-year-old drivers receive the highest rates at up to $4,598 a year.

 Average premium for full coverage: $1,174

-Full coverage includes $500 deductible amounts, 30/60 split liability limits, and includes uninsured/under-insured motorist coverage.
-Estimates are averaged for all 50 U.S. states and Focus ST trim levels.
+Includes $500 policy deductibles, liability coverage up to 30/60, and includes uninsured/under-insured motorist coverage.
+Rates are averaged for all 50 states and for all Focus ST models.

-Using a 40-year-old driver as an example, Ford Focus ST insurance prices go from as low as $510 for your basic liability-only policy to a high of $2,540 for a high-risk insurance policy.
+For a driver in their 40's, prices range range from the low end price of $510 for your basic liability-only policy to the much higher price of $2,540 for a high-risk driver policy.

-The ranges above highlight why it is important to compare rates quotes for a specific zip code and risk profile, instead of making a decision based on rate averages.
+These examples illustrate why everyone should compare rates based on a specific location, instead of making a decision based on rate averages.

 Use the form below to get customized rates for your location.